 (d) Except on licensed alcohol premises, no tobacco products may be stored or displayed in a retail outlet in any area or in a manner which allows for self-service access by customers.

 (e) Every act or omission of whatever nature, constituting a violation of the provisions of this Section 25.06.030 by any officer, director, manager or other agent or employee of any licensee shall be deemed and held to be the act of such licensee; and such licensee shall be punishable in the same manner as if such act or omission had been done or omitted by the licensee personally.
+Notwithstanding the foregoing, the clerk or employee specifically involved in a compliance check violation with the sale of tobacco or tobacco-related devices shall be personally liable to pay an administrative fee in addition to any fees imposed upon the employer or license holder.
 (Ord.
 1234 § 2, Ord.
-1495 § 1)
+1495 § 1; Ord.
+1689 § 5)

 Any person violating the provisions of Section 25.06.030 shall, upon conviction, be guilty of an infraction.
 Any person violating the provisions of Section 25.06.020 by a minor shall be a noncriminal offense, as provided therein.
 Each day that a violation is permitted to exist shall constitute a separate punishable offense.